VikingPathak/Jupyter_Notebooks/ML_Credit_Card_Fraud_Detection.md

 ---
 **Problem Statement**: Explore all possibilities while sanctioning a Loan to any customer.

+The notebook version of this file can be found on Kaggle [at this link](https://www.kaggle.com/vikingpathak/accuracy-90-xgboost-and-sampling)

 # Data Description
 ---
 The data for this problem statement can be found on Kaggle [at this link](https://www.kaggle.com/mishra5001/credit-card)